cybertooth-io/ember-data-autocomplete-js/tests/dummy/app/pods/docs/index/template.md

 1. `ember-data` is installed *or upgraded*.
 If you don't want the upgrade make sure to edit your `package.json` `devDependencies` rolling back the new `ember-data` version number.
-1. `ember-data-storefront` is installed because we use the `loadRecords` method that to perform queries on your model.
+1. `ember-data-storefront` is installed because we use its clever `loadRecords` method to perform queries that populate the autocomplete suggestions.